olimorris/persisted.nvim/README.md

 - `PersistedDeletePost` - For _after_ a session is deleted
 - `PersistedStateChange` - For when a session is _started_ or _stopped_

-For example, to ensure that the excellent [minimap](https://github.com/wfxr/minimap.vim) plugin is not saved into a session, an autocommand can be created to hook into the `PersistedSavePre` event:
+For example, to ensure that the excellent [minimap](https://github.com/wfxr/minimap.vim) plugin is not saved into a session, an autocmd can be created to hook into the `PersistedSavePre` event:

 ```lua
 local group = vim.api.nvim_create_augroup("PersistedHooks", {})